-At 4-4 and 15-15 in the third set, the 22-year-old ran into trouble at Rod Laver Arena in Melbourne.
-He was treated for a cramp and the semi-final against Germany's Alexander Zverev then developed into something else.
+At 4-4 and 15-15 in the third set, the 22-year-old had trouble at Rod Laver Arena in Melbourne.
+The star was treated for a cramp, and the semi-final against German Zverev then developed into something else.

-Alcaraz, who no longer had the same mobility, lost the third and fourth sets.
-In the fifth, his muscles recovered and the Spaniard raised his game to another level.
+Alcaraz, who no longer had the same mobility in the game, dropped the third and fourth sets.
+In the fifth, his muscles were in order again and the Spaniard raised his game to another level.

-In the end, he won the final set 7–5, securing his first career final at the Australian Open.
+In the end, he won the final set 7–5, securing his first Australian Open final.

 "I usually say that you have to believe in yourself, no matter what you're up against.
 I had a tough time in the third set.
 Physically it was one of the toughest matches I've played in my short career," Alcaraz said in the victory interview on Eurosport.